Summer Reading Program

 You will be invited to attend a facilitator meeting the day before Convocation, where an expert or perhaps the Convocation speaker will discuss the book and answer questions.
 Also, other workshops will be organized during that week to help facilitators negotiate the difficult conversations that might arise in light of the book’s subject matter.

-Convocation 2014 will be held on Friday, August 22, at 9:00 AM on the Oxford Campus.
+Convocation 2014 will be held on Friday, August 22, at 9:00 am at the Freedom Summer Memorial on Western Campus.
 Discussion groups will assemble immediately following the Convocation ceremony.
 Please head to your assigned room directly from Convocation.

 Summer Reading 2014 book: Freedom Summer: The Savage Season of 1964 That Made Mississippi Burn and Made America a Democracy.